 Often accompanied by Charles, I returned annually to Rome to meet with the lawyer and goose the case along.
 It was complex indeed.
-Along the way, I learned a little about the Justinian system of law that is very different from ours that is based on the English.
+Along the way, I learned about the Justinian system of law -- very different from ours in America.
 After four years of wrangling we won.
 But that proved to be just the first skirmish in a war that lasted a full nineteen years.

-Italians are quite accustomed to their labyrinthine and glacial systems, and endure them with remarkable civility, at least superficially.
+Italians are accustomed to their labyrinthine and glacial systems, and endure them with remarkable civility, at least superficially.
 Antonietta knitted a baby blanket when Cara was born.
 She would meet with me and chat about the case.
 In her boorish manner and coarse southern Italian dialect she said, "Too bad for you.
-I was just more 'furba' (sly)."
+I was just more furba (sly)."

 One of many tragedies along the way was the disappearance of Juanita's substantial body of work.
-She was a painter of some note and had left racks full of canvases of her whimsical, colorful Italian landscapes still lifes, and portraits.
+She was a painter of some note and had left racks full of canvases of her whimsical, colorful Italian landscapes, still lifes, and portraits.
 A university museum in the US had asked to show her work but the Italian lawyers nixed it.
 Each year I would inspect the house and arrange for its maintenance as it deteriorated.
 Antonietta was the only one permitted by the court to occupy it for reasons that never quite made sense, but didn't spend a lira (this was before Italy's conversion to the Euro) for its upkeep.
 That was left to us, and we did it.
 One year I saw that the painting racks were empty.
 No one seemed to know why.
 Juanita's artistic legacy had vanished.

 The women appealed our initial victory and won, after another six years.
 So we appealed their appeal.
 The final, winner-takes-all arbiter, the Italian equivalent of our Supreme Court, was the Court of Cassation.
-There, the judge looked only at Rullo/Antonietta's evidence including testimony we had previously proven perjured, and not at all at ours.
+There, the judge looked only at Rullo/Antonietta's evidence including testimony we had previously proven perjured, and not at ours.
 In 2010, the final ruling was issued handing the entire Piccoli estate to the two criminals.
 We are hard-pressed to attribute actual corruption or payoffs, but there was unquestionably bias.
 The Italian courts rarely find for non-Italians.
 There was nothing further to be done.
 The bad guys won.